mapswipe/python-mapswipe-workers/docs/development.md

 ## Configuration path and data path

-According to the [Filesystem Hierarchy Standard](http://www.pathname.com/fhs/pub/fhs-2.3.html#THEROOTFILESYSTEM) document `/var/log/mapswipe.log`
+According to the [Filesystem Hierarchy Standard](http://www.pathname.com/fhs/pub/fhs-2.3.html#THEROOTFILESYSTEM) document configuration, logs and data of a programm should be stored at following location:
+- logs: `/var/log/mapswipe.log`
-`/var/lib/mapswipe/`
+- data: `/var/lib/mapswipe/`
-`/etc/mapswipe/configuration.json`
+- configuration: `/etc/mapswipe/configuration.json`
-`/etc/mapswipe/serviceAccountKey.json`
+- cofiguration: `/etc/mapswipe/serviceAccountKey.json`

+Depending on user permissions you have to change ownership/permissions (chown) of those directories for the application to work.

 ## Logging